Welcome to the ÖTILLÖ World Series Malta

 The perfect location for the end of the European ÖTILLÖ Swimrun World Series

 This is the perfect location for an exciting World Series event.
-A hard point-to-point race with some surprises along the way.
-From the city to nature.
-Along the trails of history and through full-on swims.
+A full-on race with some surprises along the way.
+From the beach to the interior fully immersed in nature.
+Along the trails of history and through magnificent swims.
 Come celebrate swimrun with us.

 This race course has everything you can dream of in an ÖTILLÖ Swimrun World Series race.
-It is hard, it is long and it is stunning.
+It feels remote with lots of transitions and it is stunning.

-The ÖTILLÖ Swimrun World Series course is almost flat; starting in the old town of Valletta, within the ramparts with all the magnificent buildings around, then swimming and running across bays out of the city into nature.
-Where crystal-clear swims dominate, barren trails, small fishing villages with a breath-taking swim to the finish line.
+The ÖTILLÖ Swimrun World Series distance starts on the beach and traverses the island to come back along the coast.
+The swims and the runs can be challenging depending on the weather and winds.You will be where crystal-clear swims dominate, barren trails, small fishing villages with a breath-taking swim to the finish line.
 Along the way you will find some surprises.

 This is for sure a swimrunners course with lots of transitions, tricky water entries and exits, big runs, open water swims and no place to rest.